Notifycal/docs-internal/src/content/docs/analysis/11_error_handling.md

 ### 1. Recoverable Errors

-- If `publishEvent` to SNS fails, it is often due to transient issues like a temporary SNS outage.
+- If publishing to SNS fails, it is often due to transient issues like a temporary SNS outage.
 - In such cases, we throw an error and let AWS reinsert the event for reprocessing.
 - Although this may lead to event duplication, it is mitigated by downstream idempotent consumers.
 - The trade-off here is minimal confusion in the audit logs in exchange for guaranteed event delivery.

 ### 2. Non-Recoverable Errors

-- If the failure is deemed non-recoverable (e.g., due to invalid event data), we publish the event to the DLQ.
+- If the failure is deemed non-recoverable (e.g., due to invalid event data), we send the event to the DLQ.
 - The DLQ, utilizing SQS, ensures these events are captured for later inspection and manual intervention.
 - This approach helps isolate persistent issues from transient failures.

 ### 3. DLQ Failure

-- If publishing to the DLQ also fails, we treat it as a critical infrastructure issue.
+- If sending to the DLQ also fails, we treat it as a critical infrastructure issue.
+Note that here we are talking about sending to DLQ from lambda code.
 - In this scenario, we throw an error and let AWS reprocess the entire event.
 - This decision is based on the premise that simultaneous SNS and SQS failures indicate broader connectivity problems best handled by retrying later.